hbc/dc_2016_04/lessons/04_loops_and_scripts.md

 ## Loops

-Another powerful concept in the Unix shell is the concept of "Loops".
+Another powerful concept in the Unix shell and useful when writing scripts is the concept of "Loops".
 We have just shown you that you can run a single command on multiple files by creating a variable whose values are the filenames that you wish to work on.
 But what if you want to **run a sequence of multiple commands, on multiple files**?
 This is where loop come in handy!

 Looping is a concept shared by several programming languages, and its implementation in bash is very similar to other languages.